grafana/mimir/docs/sources/mimir/configure/configure-object-storage-backend.md

 #### Access key

-This sample configuration shows how to set up Azure blob storage using Helm charts and an access key from Kubernetes secrets.
+This sample configuration shows how to set up Azure Blob Storage using Helm charts and an access key from Kubernetes secrets.

 ```yaml
 common: